TitusChoi/C_Project/README.md

 myComplex.cpp : Complex functions are implemented.<br>
 myMath.cpp : Numerical Linear Algebra functions are implemented.<br>
 myMatrix.cpp : Matrix functions are implemented.<br>
-myComplex.h : It works as a header file of 'myComplex.cpp'. myMath.h : It works as a header file of 'myMath.cpp'. myMatrix.h : It works as a header file of 'myMatrix.cpp'.
+myComplex.h : It works as a header file of 'myComplex.cpp'.<br>
+myMath.h : It works as a header file of 'myMath.cpp'.<br>
+myMatrix.h : It works as a header file of 'myMatrix.cpp'.

 ## Contents